 - In the Oz series, Glinda is in possession of a Red Book that contains real-time updates about things that are happening in the world.
 The entire world, not just Oz, which enables her to check up on Dorothy, Betsy, Trot, or any of the other semi-real-world characters who jump back and forth between Oz and the USA.
 She can look up what goes on with any of the characters at any time, and she uses it as an early-warning system and as a plot starter.

-- The Book of Three from The Prydain Chronicles (also the name of the first book of the series) serves this purpose, being the chronicled Past, Present, and Future of Prydain.
+- The Book of Three from the Chronicles of Prydain (also the name of the first book of the series) serves this purpose, being the chronicled Past, Present, and Future of Prydain.
 It was once referred to as the "Book of If" by Dallben, who mentioned that the prophecies in the book could easily have not occurred.
 Oh, and it has magic smiting powers to keep away the unworthy.

 - In The Girl Who Owned a City, Lisa is stated to be guided by a "great book," which gives her most of her ideas on how to run things her post-Apocalyptic kid enclave.
 The book is implied to be Atlas Shrugged.